 A cell phone is an auditor’s Swiss knife.
-And with all the options, I am constantly looking for another way to use mine.
+And with all the options, I am continually looking for another way to use mine.
 So I’m sharing my ideas with the hope that you will likewise share yours.
 While I use an iPhone, I realize there are plenty of other nifty cell phones; my comments below are directed not at a particular phone but how I use mine as an auditor.

-Below you will see a screenshot of my cell phone home screen and then information concerning how I use various apps.
+Below you will see a screenshot of my cell phone home screen and information concerning how I use various apps.

 I use this iPhone app to capture pictures of documents as I perform internal control walkthroughs.
 I embed these pictures in my walkthrough documentation.
 A picture says a thousand words.
-If the person explaining the accounting system creates pictures on a whiteboard, I take pictures of the drawings.
+If the person explaining the accounting system creates pictures on a whiteboard, I take photos of the drawings.

 Sometimes I need a copy of a page from a hardback book (e.g., research); rather than using the copy machine, I take a picture of the page and email it.

 Keynote is Apple’s version of Powerpoint.
 I build the Keynote slide deck for presentations and use my phone to present.
-If you use iCloud, the slide deck you build on your iPad will automatically appear on your iPhone (if your settings are right).
+If you use iCloud, the slide deck you create on your iPad will automatically appear on your iPhone (if your settings are right).